 This route offers a rich mix of the cultural and natural heritage of the rivers that have shaped Burnley.
 Contrasting between the urban rivers at the heart of the town & the rural streams where they begin, fantastic views look over the Calder Valley to Pendle Hill.

 This route passes built remnants of an industrial heritage gradually being reclaimed by nature.
-The bridges allow views along the Ribble and are dramatic backdrops to the start of the river’s tidal character.
+The bridges allow views along the River Ribble and these impressive structures are dramatic backdrops to the start of the river’s tidal character.

 If printing our route guides, please download the pdf and select the ‘Landscape’ setting and ‘Duplex (flip on short edge)’.
 If you’d like to get your hands on printed copies of the leaflets then click here to contact us and we can post them to you, why not make a small donation to cover the cost?

 As part of Ribble Life Together, 15 new circular walks will be created across the catchment, from Horton-in-Ribblesdale to Lytham and the Ribble Estuary.
 These walks will vary in difficulty & in length from 2.2 miles to 8.5 miles (3.5km to 13.7km).
 The routes will focus on river & freshwater features as well as local social, industrial & cultural heritage.

 - Widen the audience of rivers

 The Ribble Life Together circular walks aim to help everyone to access the river and learn more about the hidden heritage.
 Physical access improvements and exciting interpretation should ensure that these walks are accessible and appeal to all of the community.